 Mr. Cartwright is the Managing Partner and a director of CADO Bancorp Ltd., a Promoter of the Offering and the parent company of the General Partner.
-Mr. Cartwright is also the Chairman and a Director of the general partners of Maple Leaf 2011 Energy Income Limited Partnership, Maple Leaf 2012 Energy Income Limited Partnership, Maple Leaf 2013 Oil & Gas Income Limited Partnership, Maple Leaf 2014-II Flow-Through Limited Partnership and Maple Leaf Short Duration 2015 Flow-Through Limited Partnership, and the President, Managing Partner and a Director of Maple Leaf Energy Income Holdings Corp. and Maple Leaf Short Duration Holding Ltd. Mr. Cartwright is or previously was also a director and officer of the general partners of each of the Prior Partnerships, as well as WCSB Holdings Corp.
+Mr. Cartwright is also the Chairman and a Director of the general partners of Maple Leaf 2011 Energy Income Limited Partnership, Maple Leaf 2012 Energy Income Limited Partnership, Maple Leaf 2012 Gas Income Limited Partnership, Maple Leaf 2014-II Flow-Through Limited Partnership and Maple Leaf Short Duration 2015 Flow-Through Limited Partnership, and the President, Managing Partner and a Director of Maple Leaf Energy Income Holdings Corp. and Maple Leaf Short Duration Holding Ltd. Mr. Cartwright is or previously was also a director and officer of the general partners of each of the Prior Partnerships, as well as WCSB Holdings Corp.

-In addition, Mr. Cartwright was prior to their dissolution a director and/or officer of WCSB GORR Oil & Gas Income Participation Management Corp., the general partner of WCSB GORR Oil & Gas Income Participation 2008-I Limited Partnership, WCSB Oil & Gas Royalty Income 2008-II Management Corp., the general partner of WCSB Oil & Gas Royalty Income 2008-II Limited Partnership, WCSB Oil & Gas Royalty Income 2008-II Limited Partnership, WCSB Oil & Gas Royalty Income 2009 Management Corp., the general partner of WCSB Oil & Gas Royalty Income 2010 & Gas Royalty Income 2010 Management Corp., the general partner of WCSB Oil & Gas Royalty Income 2010 Limited Partnership, WCSB Oil & Gas Royalty Income 2010 Limited Partnership, WCSB Oil & Gas Royalty Income 2010-II Management Corp., general partner of WCSB Oil & Gas Royalty Income 2010-II Limited Partnership.
+In addition, Mr. Cartwright was prior to their dissolution a director and/or officer of WCSB GORR Oil & Gas Income Participation Management Corp., the general partner of WCSB GORR Oil & Gas Income Participation 2008-I Limited Partnership, WCSB Oil & Gas Royalty Income 2008-II Management Corp., the general partner of WCSB Oil & Gas Royalty Income 2009 Management Corp., the general partner of WCSB Oil & Gas Royalty Income 2009 Limited Partnership, WCSB Oil & Gas Royalty Income 2010 Limited Partnership, WCSB Oil & Gas Royalty Income 2010-II Management Corp., general partner of WCSB Oil & Gas Royalty Income 2010-II Limited Partnership.
 Mr. Cartwright is also director and officer of Imperial Ginseng Products Ltd. and Knightswood Financial Corp. ("Knightswood") (both publicly traded companies listed on the TSXV) and a director and/or officer of a number of private companies.